What is Skills Bank?

 Skills Bank aims to provide you with a single access point for information, support, guidance and funding for skills.
 Our dedicated and specialist team of Skills Advisors can connect businesses to high-quality training providers to meet those needs.
 Training accessed through Skills Bank could be in the form of an existing qualification or industry recognised training programme.
 Alternatively, training can be designed to meet your specific requirements.

-For more information on other support offered to businesses by the Growth Hub visit the Sheffield City Region Growth Hub website.
+For more information on other support offered to businesses by the Growth Hub, including the support available relating to Coronavirus, visit the Sheffield City Region Growth Hub website.

 Skills Bank invests in skills provision for businesses operating in the Sheffield City Region.
 Skills Bank places the purchasing power for skills in your hands.